IuliaSTANA/composeAppDevCon/Part01/ANSWERS.md

 Explore the generated code for the Empty Compose Activity and try to answer the following questions:<br />
-**1. (1m) How is the Activity's content set?**<br />
+**1. How is the Activity's content set?**<br />
-**Answer**: Calling setContent same as before, but using i.s.o calling upon a layout XML or creating instances of UI widgets we call upon a function.
+**Answer**: Calling setContent same as before, but instead of calling upon a layout XML or creating instances of UI widgets we call upon a function.

-**2. (3m) What can you highlight about the `Greeting` function?**<br />
+**2. What can you highlight about the `Greeting` function?**<br />
 **Answer:**

 - It has a `@Composable` annotation.
 - Does not return a value.
-- Function takes in data: accepts a `String` that's part of the text being shown.
+- Function takes in data, it accepts a `String` parameter.
 - Calling this function results in the text being displayed in the UI.

-_What does it really mean?_
+> *What does it really mean?*
+>

-The Compose compiler learns that this function intends to convert data into UI via the `@Composable` annotation.
+> The Compose compiler learns that this function intends to convert data into UI via the `@Composable`
+> annotation.
 When the composable functions are executed the compiler will build the UI for us.<br />
-**Composition** = description of the UI built by the Compose compiler when it executes composables.
+> **Composition** is the description of the UI built by the Compose compiler when it executes composables.
-Composition is a _tree-structure_ of the composables that describe your UI.
+> Composition is a _tree-structure_ of the composables that describe your UI.
+>
+> No matter how many times the `Greeting` function is called with the same argument, it will always have the same result
+> and nothing more.
+The function is **idempotent**.
+>
+> There are no other read/write performed, no instantiations, no long-running operations, no access to global variables.
+> The execution of the `Greeting` function is **side-effect free**.

-**3. (5m) Can you explain what happens when the code runs?
+**3. Can you explain what happens when you make the following changes and run the code?
 How is the text label updated?** <br />
 **Answer:**
 When the button from `ClickCounter` is clicked the `onClick` event is handled by the lambda `onClick` passed as a parameter.
 In the lambda the `clickCounter` value is incremented.
 Because the `clickCounter` type is of `MutableState` (more about it in part 2), the compose compiler calls the `ClickCounter` composable anew with the new value for `clicks`.

-This process of re-running the composables in order to update the Composition when data changes is called **recomposition**.
+> **Recomposition** is the process of re-running the composables in order to update the Composition when data changes.

 Once the UI has been built by the Compose compiler there is no way to modify the `Text` label.
 The UI is immutable, it cannot be modified or even queried.
 The only way to update the label is to call the `ClickCounter` composable function anew with the new value for `clicks`.

-**4. (3m) Change the code so that it shows 2 texts in a line, one after another, or in a stack, one below the other.
+**4. Change the code so that it shows 2 texts in a line, one after another, or in a stack, one below the other.
 What can you tell about the `content` parameter?** <br />

 ```